 Billboard: A sign separate from a premises erected for the purpose of advertising a product, event, person, or subject not related to the premises on which the sign is located.
-Permitted off-premises directional signs shall not be considered billboards for the purpose of this article.
+Permitted off-premises directional signs shall not be considered billboards for the purpose of this chapter.

-Building marker.
-Any sign indicating the name of a building and date of construction and incidental information about its construction, which sign is typically cut into a masonry surface and part of the building wall construction. or made of bronze or other permanent material.
+Building marker: Any sign indicating the name of a building and date and incidental information about its construction, which sign is cut into a masonry surface or made of bronze or other permanent material.